Saroja (2008 film): Production

-After the success of Chennai 600028, Venkatprabhu announced his next project in 2007 titled "Saroja" inspired from a hit song of his previous hit film.
-Film launch was held on 5 December at Green Park Hotel in Vadapalani, Chennai.
-Shruti Haasan and then Varalaxmi Sarathkumar were initially offered the role of the titular character but later rejected it.
+After the success of Chennai 600028, Venkat Prabhu announced his next project in 2007 titled Saroja, inspired from a hit song of his previous hit film Chennai 60028 (2007).
+The film launch was held on 5 December at Green Park Hotel in Vadapalani, Chennai.
+Varalaxmi Sarathkumar was initially offered the role of the titular character but later rejected it.
 Jai wanted to appear in the film but director said big no as there is no scope for him; Jai accepted to play a small role.
-Venkatprabhu added that Saroja is a thriller.
+Venkat Prabhu added that Saroja is a thriller.
 The film was partially reshot in Telugu and Srihari reprises the inspector role played by Jayaram in Tamil.

 Soundtrack

-After the success of Chennai 600028 (2007), director Venkat Prabhu teamed up with his cousin Yuvan Shankar Raja again for the musical score of Saroja.
-The soundtrack was released on 15 July 2008 at the Chennai Trade Center Convention Hall in Nandambakkam by composer A. R. Rahman.
-It features six tracks, out of which one song ("My Life") was designed as a promotional song, which would feature in television channels and popularize the film.
-The song, also composed by Yuvan Shankar Raja, was performed by Indian band Yodhakaa from Mumbai.
-The lyrics were provided by 'Kavignar' Vaali, Gangai Amaran and Yuvan Shankar Raja.
-The song "Cheeky Cheeky" was sung by Mathilda D'Silva, with Yuvan Shankar Raja and Nirdhiya, who was a contestant of the reality show Singapore Idol.
+The music was composed by Yuvan Shankar Raja.
+The soundtrack album was released on 15 July 2008 at the Chennai Trade Center Convention Hall in Nandambakkam by composer A. R. Rahman.
+The song "My Life", predominantly in English, was performed by the band Yodhakaa from Mumbai.
+The album was listed in many "Top 10 Albums of the Year" lists.

-Critical response

-The album received very positive reviews from critics, and the songs became widely popular.
-It was listed in many "Top 10 Albums of the Year" lists.
 "Dosth Bada Dosth" was a chartbuster, among the most frequently played songs, and became an anthem of friendship.

-Release
+Release and reception

-Saroja received positive reviews worldwide.
-It was a huge commercial success as well, grossing almost 4 crores at the Chennai box office in 14 weeks according to the comparison website Behindwoods.com, thus making it Venkat Prabhu's second successive hit after Chennai 600028.
-The film completed 100 days all over Tamil Nadu, making it one of the blockbusters of 2008.
+Saroja was released on 5 September 2008 by Pyramid Saimira.
+Malathi Rangarajan of The Hindu wrote, "Stories of friends getting into trouble during their getaways aren’t new. [...]
+But the warp and weft of wit and humour weaved in, places Saroja in a niche of its own".
+Pavithra Srinivasan of Rediff.com rated the film 3.5/5 stars and wrote, "Saroja might be a bit slow-paced, as opposed to wannabe-whizzing movies but it's logical, fun and actually makes sense.
+In fact the film rocks!"
+A critic from IANS wrote, "With his racy presentation of 'Saroja', director Venkat Prabhu has proved that his debut 'Chennai 600028' was no flash in the pan".
+A critic from Sify wrote, "On the whole the film is fresh, funky and cool.
+Bravo, Venkat Prabhu".

 Sequel

-A sequel to the film was announced during August 2016, which would be directed by Venkat Prabhu's assistant Skantha Priyan and written by Samaran.
-S. J. Surya, Premji and VTV Ganesh were reported to be portraying the lead roles.
+A sequel to the film was announced in August 2016, which would be directed by Venkat Prabhu's assistant Skantha Priyan and written by Samaran.
+S. J. Suryah, Premji and VTV Ganesh were reported to be portraying the lead roles.